olliejday/ug4_project/notes.md

 Be careful setting actions (dx,dy,dz) too high as this can lead to penetration Set action bounds: currently -5 to 5 as found this ok on the joystick controller but if have issues change sim params or reduce these bounds.

+Bug seems to return if load env using data['evaluation/env']
+But not if make new env with gym.make("panda-v0")
 ____

 - For more alt panda gym see https://github.com/quenting44/panda-gym